viniciuslunardi/5670_atv1_backend/README.md

 # INE5670 - Atividade 1

-Simple endpoint to moke a backend return
+Simple endpoint to mock some backend response data